Information for Graduate Students

 The Graduate School of Arts and Sciences will offer a combination of online and in-person educational activities, including classes, advising and collateral activities.
 Each program will look a little different in this model, so more information will be provided by individual academic departments and programs.
-GSAS will develop support services for students during the transition to remote learning and research while providing opportunities for community development.
+GSAS will develop support services for students during remote learning and research while providing opportunities for community development.
 For more information, please visit the GSAS website.

 Brandeis International Business School

 Each program at Brandeis International Business School will be offered in a hybrid format, with all courses available to be taken fully remotely, if necessary.
 The extent to which in-person activities are offered will be dictated by health and university guidelines.
 All students will have the ability to take their entire course load online if they so choose.
 The Brandeis campus will remain open to International Business School students residing in the area, in accordance with health and university guidelines.
 For more details, the school is regularly updating its Frequently Asked Questions page with the latest information available.

 The Heller School for Social Policy and Management